ShopBro-Team/ShopBro2.0-Web/README.md

 ```

 ## DB (Server Side)
-  There should be three tables for MVP
+  There should be two tables for MVP

 ### Users
   | Column Name | Data Type |